Bernardino López de Carvajal

+Life

+He was a nephew of Cardinal Juan Carvajal.
+He studied in Salamanca from 1466; obtained a bachelor's degree in 1472; and a licentiate in May 1478.
+Carvajal became rector in 1481.

-He was a nephew of Cardinal Juan Carvajal, and advanced rapidly in the ecclesiastical career at Rome, whither he came during the pontificate of Pope Sixtus IV (1471–84).
-Under Pope Innocent VIII he held successively the Spanish sees of Astorga (1488), Badajoz (1489), and Cartagena, in which latter quality he was sent as nuncio to Spain.
-Their Catholic Majesties sent him back as Spanish ambassador to Pope Alexander VI, by whom he was made Cardinal of Sts.
-Peter and Marcellinus in 1493, which title he exchanged in 1495 for that of Santa Croce in Gerusalemme.
+He was archdeacon at Toro in the Diocese of Zamora, but went to Rome in 1482 during the pontificate of Pope Sixtus IV, who named him a Chamberlain of honor.
+Named protonotary apostolic by Pope Innocent VIII, he held successively the Spanish sees of Astorga (1488), Badajoz (1489), and Cartagena, in which latter quality he was sent as nuncio to Spain.
+Their Catholic Majesties sent him back as Spanish ambassador to Pope Alexander VI.

-In the next following years he was sent twice as legate to the German imperial court, also to Naples, and acted as Governor of Campania.
+In the following years he was sent twice as legate to the German imperial court, also to Naples, and acted as Governor of Campania.
 In 1503 he was made Bishop of Siguenza in Spain, and Administrator of the diocese of Avellino; from 1507 to 1509 he was in turn Cardinal-Bishop of Albano, Bishop of Frascati, Bishop of Palestrina and Bishop of Sabina.